s0wr0b1ndef/Saw-Robin-Lin/index.md

 ## Redteamer's cheatsheet
 Who am i ? >>> Robin(Blueteamer)

-### Markdown
+### Enumeration

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Nmap - initial one, a full one and an UDP one, all of them in parallel

 ```markdown
 Syntax highlighted code block